Online CE Master's Degree

 Prerequisites to applying for the Online MS program

-A Bachelor's degree in engineering, but students with a Bachelor's Degree in Engineering-related disciplines (Biology, Chemistry, Mathematics, Geology, Geophysics, and so forth) can apply to the Online Master's program in Civil, Environmental and Construction Engineering after completion of the prerequisite classes or equivalents listed below.
+A Bachelors degree in engineering is required to apply to this program, but students with a Bachelor's Degree in Engineering-related disciplines (Biology, Chemistry, Mathematics, Geology, Geophysics, and so forth) may apply to the Online Masters program in Civil, Environmental and Construction Engineering after completion of the prerequisite classes or equivalents listed below.
 Students completing these courses before you apply will put them on par with engineering graduates and to help them pass the Fundamentals of Engineering (FE) examination, the first step toward a Professional Engineering (PE) license.
 International students must possess an engineering degree upon admission to the Online MS Program.
-Upon graduation students are viewed by the State of Texas Professional Engineering Board as having the equivalent of an Undergraduate Engineering Degree and can go through the licensure process to become professional engineers.
-Note, some graduate courses may require specific undergraduate prerequisites as noted in the catalog.
+Upon graduation, international students are viewed by the State of Texas Professional Engineering Board as having the equivalent of an Undergraduate Engineering Degree and can go through the licensure process to become professional engineers.
+Note, some graduate courses may require specific undergraduate prerequisites so check the current catalog.

 Prerequisites to application for the Online MS degree for non-engineers